Use the buttons below to increase or decrease the text size:

 Check out Alserkal Avenue

-Didn't know when you'd get to see the Burj Al Arab for yourself?
+Not sure when you can see the Burj Al Arab for yourself?
 The world-famous hotel is opening its doors virtually via Dubai 360, giving you a look into its opulent interiors.
 Enter the grand lobby, where fountains and plush seating await, continue to the upper levels and galleries, and into the rooms.
 You can even climb up to the helipad, where you can jump on a helicopter and take a video tour of Dubai from the sky.
 For more bird's eye views of the city, you can also head over to the Burj Khalifa.

 Check out Burj Al Arab and Burj Khalifa